HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

     i++;
 } while (i < 5);
 {{</highlight>}}

-As you can imagine, this one doen’t bring that much to the table, so we are not working out an example for this one.
-But I want you to be aware of it’s existence and it certainly has it’s use-cases.
+Example Project here?? ??!!

 ### Lists
-While you could say that Arrays are essentially *Lists* in C# they are two slightly different things.
+While you could say that arrays are essentially *Lists* in C# they are two slightly different things.
 And most of the differences matter more to the advanced programmer: Arrays have a fixed size and can thus be placed as one continuous block in memory, while Lists are dynamic and are able to resize.
 This leads to both of them having advantages in one area over the other.
 And a good rule of thumb is: If you can get away with an Array of a fixed size, use it!
 At least in Unity.
 {{<expand>}}
+{{<hint info>}}
 ### More general C#
 C# as a language is used for widely different things and many of these don’t require to update at constant 60 FPS.
 Thus you will see people advise to use Lists over Arrays in most cases.
 Lists come with more features out of the box and thus are more convenient to use.
 When performance is not your main concern, that is absolutely correct.
 If you deal with small scenes I’d say it is also fair to use lists.
 Once you have to deal with lots and lots of objects and are concerned about performance, definitely use arrays.
+{{</hint>}}
 {{</expand>}}
-Anyway, we will create the same thing with Lists as well.
-For our five cuboids all of this really doesn’t matter!
+With technicalities out of the way, let’s look at recreating one of our sketches we built with arrays using lists.
 {{<highlight c>}}
 private List<GameObject> cuboids = new List<GameObject>();
 {{</highlight>}}
-Lists need to created using the “List” keyword which is followed by a generic type `T` in angle brackets and the name you want to give to your List.
+You create Lists using the `List` Keyword followed by a type `T` in angle brackets and the name you want to give to your List.
 You will also need to create it using the `new` keyword.
-Mind the parentheses at the end!<br>
+Mind the parentheses at the end! <br>
 To add objects to your List during runtime you can simply use the `Add()` method provided by lists.
 {{<highlight c>}}
 	cuboids.Add(myGameObject));
 {{</highlight>}}
-An example using Lists and the behaviour directly attached to the prefab, would look like this:
+An example using Lists and the behavior directly attached to the prefab, would look like this:
+REPLACE BY GIST

 {{<highlight c>}}
 using System.Collections.Generic;
 using UnityEngine;